AichaSidiya/MovieDatabase/README.md

 <!--Header 2 description of the project-->
 ## Description

 The project is a java application program divided into multiple class.
 The program start by displaying a login page in case that the user does not have an account he/she can signup and a new account obejct will be created and the user data will be saved in the database.
-Afterwards a home page will display all the movies when a user clicks on one of them he/she will get more info about the movie director, description, etc. Lastly, the user can view the movie rating and update it.
+Afterwards a home page will display all the movies when a user clicks on one of them he/she will get more info about the movie.
 Other freatures exists in the classs but are not implemented in the GUI, as follows:
-* If a user is created as an admin he can add and delete movies and users.
+* Admin can add and delete movies and users.
-* We also have an action classes that enables the user to preform actions related to the movies such as reviewing the movie, or display the characters, directors etc. of a particular movie or display the movies of a prticular director etc.
+* Reviewing the movie/display the characters/directors etc. of a particular movie or display the movies of a prticular director etc (using **action** class)
-* Lastly we have a driver class called Movie whcih creates movie objects with the needed movie information.
-* The subclass of MovieEcosytem which are actor, director etc contain information related to the actors, directors etc.

 ## Features
 * View a list of movies